GPORTALcloud/gpcloud-go/README.md

+### This repository is archived, please go to https://github.com/G-PORTAL/gpcloud-go for the latest version.

+---

 # GPCloud Golang Client

 This is the official GPCloud Golang client.
 Please raise an issue if you have found any problems or having questions.